Exploring Jaipur with Kids

 The following hotels are all ones that we have personally visited and recommend for families.
 We have more suggestions in this post.

 One of the few heritage hotels located within the walls of the old city, this 180-year-old palace has been beautifully and sensitively restored and now operates as a luxury family-friendly hotel.
-Read more of our review.
+Check rates and reviews on TripAdvisor

 Hotel Diggi Palace